pinakinathc/fscoco/README.md

 - Homogenous CNN Top1 and Top10 for full sketch retrieval [Done]: top-1 19.57% top-10 47.82

-- Heterogenous CNN Top1 and Top10 for full sketch retrieval
+- Heterogenous CNN Top1 and Top10 for full sketch retrieval[Done]: top-1 15.44% top-10 44.11%

 - Top1 and Top10 for text retrieval